flxbl-io/docs-sfops/README.md

 ## Why GitHub?
 Why sfops?

-If you're evaluating Salesforce DevOps platforms like Gearset or Copado, here's what makes sfops different: **it runs entirely on GitHub.**
+**sfops runs entirely on GitHub.** No separate platforms, no external UIs—just GitHub doing what it does best.

-- **No proprietary platform**: Everything happens in GitHub—no separate UI to learn, no external orchestration layer
+- **GitHub-native architecture**: Orchestration runs entirely on GitHub Actions, with sfp server for state persistence
-- **No vendor lock-in**: Your workflows are GitHub Actions you control.
-Modify them, extend them, or replace them—they're yours
+- **Source-available workflows**: All workflows and actions are visible and modifiable under Flxbl's source-available license
-- **GitHub-native architecture**: Orchestration runs entirely on GitHub Actions, with optional sfp server for state persistence
+- **Single developer experience**: Code, PRs, issues, CI/CD, and deployments—all in GitHub.
+No context switching
-- **Native developer experience**: Developers stay in GitHub for code, PRs, issues, and deployments.
-No context switching to external platforms
+- **Full transparency**: See exactly what's running in your pipelines—no black box deployments or hidden logic

 sfops delivers battle-tested Salesforce DevOps so you don't have to build it yourself: